The tempered disk and the tempered cohomology: Tempered tubes: towards a tempered convergent cohomology

 where the isomorphism follows from Lemma \ref{closedtube} and Lemma \ref{regular sequence in tempered}.
 Thus \eqref{derived intersection of tubes} follows by induction.
 It suffices then to prove the lemma for $s=1$.
 Consider the homotopical pushout diagram

 Since homotopy pushouts preserve homotopy epimorphisms (see \cite[Proposition 3.4]{BassatMuk}) we have that $\phi$ is a homotopy epimorphism.
-We can conclude using the fact that the Weierstrss localization $A_K \to \tate{A_K}{y_1}/(y_1-f_1)$ is a homotopical epimorphism (see \cite[Theorem 5.16]{BenKre} and the lemmas before it). \end{proof}
+We can conclude using the fact that the Weierstrass localization $A_K \to \tate{A_K}{y_1}/(y_1-f_1)$ is a homotopy epimorphism (see \cite[Theorem 5.16]{BenKre} and the lemmas before it) and the stability of homotopy epimorphisms by composition. \end{proof}

+This open set will be indicated as the \emph{tempered tube} of $X$ in ${\hat P}$, $\temptube{X}{{\hat P}}$.
+A priori, the tempered tube depends on the chosen liftings. $\widetilde f_1,\dots,\widetilde f_s$.
+We will see that, in our case, this is not so (Proposition \ref{prop tempered is independent of the presentation}).
+First some lemmas.

-\begin{lem} Let $A_K$ be an affinoid algebra, then the canonical morphism
+\begin{lem} Let $A_K$ be an affinoid $K$-algebra.
+Then the canonical morphism

 is a quasi-isomorphism. \end{lem} \begin{proof} We observe that it is well-known that the maps